abw-24/autorl/README.md

-# DEEP RL
+# Auto RL
-Generalized RL agents (TensorFlow) for use with Gym.
+Generalized RL agents for use with Gym, TenorFlow 2.0.